 Turkey has brought the agenda of food security, food loss and waste (FLW) issues for the last decade.
-In Turkey, public sector, especially MoAF currently plays a pioneering role in reducing, preventing and managing FLW at the national and international level, even though some private companies, Civil Society Organizations take over an active role in reducing food loss and waste including food banking activities at the local and regional level in Turkey.
+In Turkey, the public sector, especially MOAF currently plays a pioneering role in reducing, preventing and managing FLW at the national and international level, even though some private companies, Civil Society Organizations undertake an active role in reducing food loss and waste including food banking activities at the local and regional level in Turkey.
 In this context, 'Technical Platform on the Measurement and Reduction of Food Loss and Waste', as a concrete output of Turkey's G20 Presidency, was established in the FAO Headquarters by FAO and IFPRI in 2015 with great efforts of the Ministry of Agriculture and Forestry.
 Furthermore, the Republic of Turkey launched the Campaign for preventing Bread Waste at the national level in order to raise awareness on prevention of bread waste and prevent bread waste at the consumption stage as well as promoting healthy bread consumption in 2013.
-Thanks to the Campaign conducted by Turkish Grain Board of the Ministry of Agriculture and Forestry, 384 million loaves of bread were saved in 2013, corresponded to the total amount of TRY 2,5 billion In 2014, the UN FAO considered the Campaign for Preventing Bread Waste as the most comprehensive practice carried out through a public institution and declared it as an example of good practice around the world for reducing food loss and waste.
-The Sub Commission of Investigation Researching and Dissemination of Food Banking Practice established within the Petition Commission of the Grand National Assembly of the Republic of Turkey prepared and published a report on this issue and identified some duties and brilliant recommendations for the relevant public bodies in 2018.
-However, the first and most comprehensive initiative which covers all sectors and all food products and also handles food banking practices for reducing food loss and waste by the Republic of Turkey is the Save Your Food Campaign.
-In May 2020, Turkey launched the Save Your Food Campaign in cooperation with FAO.
+Thanks to the Campaign conducted by Turkish Grain Board of the Ministry of Agriculture and Forestry, 384 million loaves of bread were saved in 2013, corresponded to the total amount of TRY 2,5 billion in 2014, the UN FAO considered the Campaign for Preventing Bread Waste as the most comprehensive practice carried out through a public institution and declared it as an example of good practice around the world for reducing food loss and waste.
+As to food banking, the Sub Commission of Investigation Researching and Dissemination of Food Banking Practice established within the Petition Commission of the Grand National Assembly of the Republic of Turkey prepared and published a report on this issue and identified some duties and brilliant recommendations for the relevant public bodies in 2018.
+However, the first and most comprehensive initiative which covers all sectors and all food products and also handles food banking practices for reducing food loss and waste by the Republic of Turkey is the Save Your Food Campaign made Guiness Record as the most promised campaign to reduce food loss and food waste in the field of environmental sustainability.
+Also, dissemination of food banking, encouraging commercial enterprises in order to bring technological solution for surplus food, establishment of new business areas for the logistics of waste by stimulating companies do not dispose their waste with tax deductionsIn May 2020, Turkey launched the Save Your Food Campaign in cooperation with FAO.
 The aims of the campaign are:

-3 ca4657en.pdf (fao.org)
+&lt;sup>3 ca4657en.pdf (fao.org)

-- -to combat against food losses and waste both at national and international level, - -to raise public awareness on food losses and waste, - -to create a role model by extending good practices on food losses and waste implemented in the world, in Turkey and also other countries and - -to support the national Zero Waste Project.
+-to combat against food losses and waste both at national and international level,

+-to raise public awareness on food losses and waste,

+-to create a role model by extending good practices on food losses and waste implemented in the world, in Turkey and also other countries and

+-to support the national Zero Waste Project.